mjellma/JDBCLY/README.md

 ## Features
 - Read from CSV files
-- Support for VARCHAR (String) and DOUBLE data types.
+- Support for VARCHAR (String), DOUBLE and INTEGER data types.
 - Data type is determined automatically.
 - The following SQL features are partially supported:
     - Columns projection